Remote Computer Repair

 • Windows: check startup apps, services, disk health, Windows Update, and drivers.

-• Mac: review Login Items, storage, Spotlight indexing, and check Activity Monitor for runaway processes.
+• Mac: review Login Items, storage, Spotlight indexing, and Activity Monitor for runaway processes.

 • Read event logs, test memory using built-in tools, repair corrupted system files, roll back dodgy drivers.

-• If blue screens point to failing hardware, we’ll advise onsite options.
+• If blue screens point to failing hardware, we'll advise onsite options at $205/hr.

 Printer not working